 In 2007 she participated in the Spoleto Vocal Arts Symposium, Spoleto, Italy, where she coached with Enza Ferrari and performed at the Teatro Ciao Melisso.
 Additional activities include performing with a backup ensemble for Kenny Rogers’ Christmas Show for two years, participation in the “Juilliard Experience” and various programs, ensembles, recitals, public events and other artistic genres.

-Ms. Scott helped open the Richardson School of Music in 2013 with Owner and Director Vincent Richardson.
+Ms. Scott is co-owner of the Richardson School of Music and helped open RSM along with Founder and Director, Vincent Richardson.
 The school has highly qualified music teachers in every instrument and has grown tremendously since it’s opening.
 In addition to her role at the Richardson School of Music, she is a working freelance Artist and Teacher in NYC and the DMV.